Gardens

 The Firefly Season at Hotel Chinzanso Tokyo lasts from around late May until late June.
 The magic of the living, blinking lights is enhanced by the sea of clouds and the bamboo lantern installation.

-During this time of year, the hotel hosts Firefly Evening events.
+Every year during this season, the hotel hosts its annual Firefly Evening events.
 These include festive dinners held in the Banquet Hall that can be enjoyed by visitors who come to see the fireflies, as well as special restaurant menus and accommodation plans.

 Cool Summer Season (July to August)